byucsl/gnumap/index.md

 The paper describing the most recent changes was presented at [BioT 2016](http://biotconf.org) and is titled *GNUMAP 4.0: Space and Time Efficient NGS Read Mapping Using the FM-Index*.

 GNUMAP is made by the [Computational Sciences Laboratory](http://csl.cs.byu.edu/) at [Brigham Young University](http://byu.edu).

+### Contact

+There is a [Google Group for GNUMAP](https://groups.google.com/forum/#!forum/gnumap-users) that one can use to post questions/issues.